BlueBrain/nexus/src/main/paradox/docs/getting-started/running-nexus/index.md

 While not recommended, we provide a [Docker Compose template](./docker-compose/docker-compose.yaml) in the old *version 2* format.
 It comes with lower memory settings and it's a convenient way to quickly try out Nexus on your own computer.

 Download the file into a directory of your choice, for instance `~/docker/nexus/`.

+Download the [http proxy configuration](./docker-swarm/nginx.conf) to the same directory.

 You can then simply run `docker-compose up` within this directory:

 Command